terraform-aws-modules/terraform-aws-lambda/README.md

 ```

+## Additional IAM policies for Lambda Functions

+There are 4 supported ways to attach IAM policies to IAM role used by Lambda Function:

+1. `policy_json` - set as JSON string or heredoc
+1. `policy` - ARN of existing IAM policy
+1. `policies` - List of ARNs of existing IAM policies
+1. `policy_statements` - Map of maps to define IAM statements which will be generated as IAM policy.
+See examples/complete for more information.

 ## Conditional creation

 Sometimes you need to have a way to create resources conditionally but Terraform does not allow usage of `count` inside `module` block, so the solution is to specify `create` arguments.